 Top Restaurants for Queso in Kansas City

 Here is the top of the list of best queso in Kansas City.
-Taste-testing these will take you to some Mexican restaurants and some Mexican fusion or Tex-Mex restaurants.
-Each place has their own take on what makes amazing queso, and the results are all delicious.
+Taste-testing these will take you to some Mexican restaurants and some Mexican fusion of Tex-Mex restaurants.
+Each place has its own take on what makes amazing queso, and the results are all delicious.